 Cooper: UK and China Share Interest in Rules-Based Order

-Foreign Secretary Yvette Cooper has emphasised that the rules-based international order is in the "shared interest" of both Britain and China, during a meeting with Chinese Vice-President Han Zheng in Beijing.
-Speaking as part of a three-day visit to Asia, Ms Cooper acknowledged "areas of disagreement" between London and Beijing but insisted that approaching discussions with "candour and respect" would enhance mutual understanding.
+Foreign Secretary Yvette Cooper has said the rules-based international order is in Britain and China's 'shared interest' as she met Chinese Vice-President Han Zheng for talks on global security during a three-day visit to Asia.
+Speaking in Beijing's Great Hall of the People, Cooper acknowledged 'areas of disagreement' between London and Beijing but insisted that approaching discussions with 'candour and respect' would help increase mutual understanding.

-Greeting the minister in the Great Hall of the People on Tuesday, Mr Han hailed a "new chapter in bilateral ties" opened during Sir Keir Starmer's visit to China in January.
-Ms Cooper, on her first visit to the country, stressed that as two permanent members of the UN Security Council, the UK and China must collaborate to address global challenges, including conflicts in Ukraine and Iran, and health crises such as the Ebola outbreak in the Democratic Republic of the Congo.
+Han Zheng hailed a 'new chapter in bilateral ties' opened during Sir Keir Starmer's visit to China in January.
+Cooper, on her first visit to the country, said as two permanent members of the UN Security Council, the UK and China must work together to address global challenges, citing wars in Ukraine and Iran and health crises like Ebola in the Democratic Republic of the Congo.
+'It is in our shared interest to have a rules-based international order and to find ways to reduce rising geoeconomic tensions,' she said.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list